Discover the best holiday destinations in February with this insider’s guide.

 Famous for its scenery and Northern Lights, Finnish Lapland offers a different perspective of February for those looking for a winter adventure.
 Whether you’re looking to spend time indoors or outside—skiing, snowmobiling, ice fishing, cross country skiing or hunting—Finnish Lapland offers a variety of activities to make even a winter month feel festive.

 You can’t talk about Finnish Lapland without talking about the Northern Lights.
-I’ve been totally obsessed with seeing the lights in Iceland, Lofoten – but I have to be honest, my experience in Finnish Lapland may very well have been my favourite yet.
+I’ve been totally obsessed with seeing the lights in Iceland, Lofoten – but I have to be honest, my experience in Rovaniemi in Finnish Lapland may very well have been my favourite yet.

 This natural phenomenon, which can be seen in various parts of the world, is a jaw-dropping sight to behold and – if you’re lucky enough to see them – will make for a truly memorable experience.